 If you are thinking about doing Biology for Leaving Certificate, it is highly recommended that you would have studied the Junior Certificate Science Course.
 The Higher Level is taught in all classes.
 Generally there is no separate Ordinary Level class.
 Students who fall behind in the class eventually opt for the Ordinary Level Paper themselves (or may be recommended by a teacher to do so).
 A liking for the subject is essential.
 Students need to have an interest in the investigative approach as Practical Work is an integral part of the Biology Syllabus.
-It is assessed in a special section of the written examination. • Characteristics of life Course • Nutrition Content • Ecology • Cell • Genetics • Diversity of organisms Body systems
+It is assessed in a special section of the written examination. • Characteristics of life Course • Nutrition Content • Ecology • Cell • Genetics • Diversity of organisms Body systems ۲

-Students also undertake a ra laboratory work and fieldwo ical work,
+Students also undertake a range of practical work, laboratory work and fieldwork.

-Assessment: 100% termin June
+Assessment: 100% termina

-Human Health and Disease TCD HC3
+Human Health and Disease TCD H4

-Essential for Genetics UCC HC3
+Essential for Genetics UCC H4